meilisearch/documentation/guides/advanced_guides/field_properties.md

 For example:

-1. Add `size` to the `attributesForFacetting` setting, before adding documents.
+1. Add `size` to the `attributesForFacetting` setting before adding documents.

 2. Add documents containing the `size` field